lucarv/connfac-lab/LAB 1/README.md

 1. Go back to your IoT Hub
 2. Select "Message Routing".
 Choose the "Custom endpoints" tab.
 3. Create a new Custom endpoint.
 Press "+ Add" and choose Blob Storage from the drop down menu.
 Give the end point a name and pick the container we have created.
 Select "Create"
 4. Enter the Routes tab and press "+ Add".
 Give your route a name, select your blob as endpoint.
-On the query, let's route only if a device is of type sensor.
-This info is sent by the device simulator as a header.
+On the query, let's route only if a device is of type simulated.
+This info is sent by the device simulator as a header (in the sample code).
 Write
 ```
-deviceType = 'sensor'
+deviceType = 'test'
 ```
 on the Rouying query field.
 Press "Save".
 5. Start the telemetry again by setting the status to true on the twin document